 Bear in mind that the lines and odds will be constantly changing based on what’s happening in the game.

 There are also special proposition bets that are only possible thanks to live betting.
 One common one is a bet on which player will score next.
 When the next goal happens, that bet is resolved and a new market opens up to bet on the next player to score.

-Because it’s a complicated system that relies heavily on technology to work properly, not all online casinos and sportsbooks offer live betting.
+Because it’s a complicated system that relies heavily on technology to work properly, not all US online casinos and sportsbooks offer live betting.
 However, the top shops that can handle the job offer lots of exciting in-play bets paired with flawless software.